If your 18-month-old isn't talking yet, the real question isn't:

 The concern isn't just "not talking."
 It's the overall communication pattern.
 Pay attention to:

-• how they respond when you speak to them
+How do they respond when you speak to them?
+Does your voice capture their attention?

-Because speech is just one part of communication.
-The pattern around it matters more.
+"Speech is just one part of communication.
+The pattern around it matters more."

 Where most parents get stuck